FabioP04/terraformProyect1/README.md

 Automatic deployment of web server cluster in Azure using GitHub wokflows and Terraform

 This proyect's goal is to automate the deployment and destroy of a web server cluster in Azure using Terraform with a remote backend, the terraform plan and server's public IP are available after the run for testing.
-To make the code function on an Azure account, you must install azure cli and execute the following commands using your tenat ID and subscription ID:
+To make the code function on an Azure account, you must install azure cli and execute the following commands using your tenat ID and subscription ID to create a terraform service principal:

 az login --tenant xxxxxxxxxxxxxxxx --use-device-code